aztek/awesome-self-reference/README.md

 - [Hofstadter's law](https://en.wikipedia.org/wiki/Hofstadter%27s_law) - "It always takes longer than you expect, even when you take into account Hofstadter's Law".
 - [Miniatur Wunderland](https://www.miniatur-wunderland.com/discover-wunderland/worlds/hamburg/speicherstadt/) - The world's largest model railway in Hamburg, Germany has a model of itself in its model of Hamburg.
+- [Untitled Goose Game](https://untitledgoosegame.fandom.com/wiki/Model_Village) - The village where Untitled Goose Game takes place contains a small model version of itself, and also a tiny version of the model inside that.